Key takeaways

 Is phentermine covered by insurance?

-Many health insurance plans do not cover weight loss drugs.
-Medicare plans also do not cover weight loss drugs.
-Medicaid covers these drugs in only a few states, such as Michigan.
+Many health insurance and Medicare drug plans do not cover drugs prescribed for weight loss.
+Some Medicaid plans cover weight loss drugs like phentermine, but the coverage will vary from state to state.
 For these reasons, people with insurance are unlikely to find themselves covered for their phentermine prescription.
-The insurance companies that provide coverage may require prior authorization from the doctor.
+Some insurance plans cover phentermine, but prior authorization may be required.
 The copay costs should be low, but the final out-of-pocket cost will depend on other factors, such as coinsurance and coverage gaps.

 How to get phentermine without insurance